coetzeer/coetzeer/_posts/2018-10-10-standing_on_the_shoulders.markdown

 3. Is being maintained
 4. Has some reasonable examples

 I spent an evening setting up a playbook according to the instructions in the Readme.md, but to no avail.
-Ansible seemed to die before making any kind of connection, and in it's way, didn't offer up much in terms of error messages.
+Ansible seemed to die before making any kind of connection, and as it tends to do in it's own frustrating way, didn't offer up much in terms of error messages.

 It was late, so I gave up.